 Group, Bullseye 1 0 0 / 45, 22 Thousand, Track South-West

-It is important to note, that when under broadcast control, no group or contact will be LABELED
+It is important to note, that when under broadcast control, no group or contact will be LABELED, and the controlling agency accepts responsibiity for all groups to be monitored.

-.
+Tactical control is communication directed towards a specific fighter, CAP station, division/flight, or section/element.
+Tactical control is initiated by fighters with the controller by initiating a COMMIT.
 Information on groups and contacts can remain in Bullseye format, or immediately transition to BRAA depending on the briefed contract between fighters and the controller.
-Tactical control also initiates the LABELING
+Tactical control also initiates the LABELING of a picture, and will switch from using TRACK to ASPECT when communicating a group’s direction.

 Other fighters on the network can still use this information to build additional SA.
 An example of a controller in tactical control can be seen below: